 - Add the leafy part of the napa cabbage and cook covered.

 - Season the stir-fry with soy sauce and black pepper.
+Taste and adjust seasonings as needed.
 Serve immediately.

 Napa cabbage comes with tender leaves and thick white ribs in the center, so it’s wise to treat them differently when cutting, cooking, and seasoning.